thoughtspot/thoughtspot.github.io/_appliance/gcp/about-gcp.md

 ---
 title: [GCP node overview]
+summary: "Google Cloud Platform (GCP) can provide memory and CPU for your ThoughtSpot instance."

-last_updated: tbd
+last_updated: 11/18/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Google Cloud Platform (GCP) can provide memory and CPU for your ThoughtSpot instance.

-Your database capacity determine the number of instances you must have, and the instance network/storage requirements.
+Your database capacity determines the number of instances you must have, and the instance network/storage requirements.
 In addition, you can choose multiple virtual machines (VMs) based on your dataset size.

-You must setup the appropriate Firewall Rules in your GCP environment for your ThoughtSpot deployment.
+You must set up the appropriate Firewall Rules in your GCP environment for your ThoughtSpot deployment.
 See the [GCP Firewall Rules](https://cloud.google.com/vpc/docs/firewalls) article for configuration details.